-Configuration Reset1:
+• Configuration Reset1:

-- Press and hold the RST button for more than 4 seconds. - The PWR LED will turn off and then back on.
-It is recommended to hold the RST button for an additional second after the PWR LED turns back on. - The router will reset to its default factory configuration, including RA configurations.
+- Press the RST button. - The router will reset to its default factory configuration, including RA configurations.

-• Emergency Reset1:
+Emergency Reset1:

-- Use this option if the router fails to boot due to incorrect configuration or a filesystem error. - Power off the router by disconnecting its power supply.
+- Use this option if the router fails to boot due to incorrect configuration. - Power off the router by disconnecting its power supply.
 Then, while holding the RST button, power on the router and continue holding the RST button for at least 10 seconds. - The router will reset its configuration, including RA configurations, similar to the Configuration Reset.